Direct to Preferred Retailer Link:

 And, remember, don’t ask stupid questions.

 At what point does a lie become the truth?
 When does that truth become a lie?
-On the day that he moves off to college it seems that Jimmy Grogan’s whole family history becomes a lie.
+On the day that he moves off to college, it seems Jimmy Grogan’s entire family history becomes a lie.
 But is that true?

-Jimmy’s illusions suddenly come crashing down when he realizes that his parents may have been lying to him since infancy.
-But, is his sister’s story true?
-Or, is she playing the most heinous prank in the history of pranks?
+Jimmy’s illusions suddenly come crashing down when he realizes his parents may have been lying to him since infancy.
+But is his sister’s story true?
+Or is she playing the most heinous prank in the history of pranks?
 Even as he sits alone in his new dorm five hours away from home, separated from the evidence he needs to solve the mystery, he is determined to uncover the truth about who’s been lying to him, even if it means driving him and his family apart.
-But, the question still lingers: Should he take his aunt’s advice and just leave it alone?
+But the question still lingers: Should he take his aunt’s advice and just leave it alone?
 What does she know that he doesn’t?